 Outlook and conclusions

-While the Portuguese economy has continued to recover for the seventh consecutive year, as substantiated in a decrease in risk premiums and the upgrade to the sovereign debt rating, the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
+While the Portuguese economy continued to recover, the coronavirus pandemic, which emerged in the first quarter of 2020, introduced a number of real economic, political and social problems, while also affecting the Portuguese banking industry.
+Although there has been a decrease in risk premiums and the sovereign debt rating stands at BBB (high) with a positive outlook,12 the country still remains vulnerable to shocks, namely those associated with changes in the risk perception of investors.
 Budgetary consolidation, high indebtedness levels, the banking sector itself and the implementation of structural reforms pose some downside risks to a sustainable recovery.

-1 Pedro Ferreira Malaquias is a partner and Domingos Salgado is a junior associate at Uría Menéndez – Proença de Carvalho.
+1 Pedro Ferreira Malaquias is a partner and Domingos Salgado is an associate at Uría Menéndez – Proença de Carvalho

-3 Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms.
+6 Regulation (EU) No. 575/2013 on prudential requirements for credit institutions and investment firms, as amended.

-4 Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms.
+7 Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, as amended.